Tufts University, BA, cum laude

 - Direct line responsibility for three subsidiary banks and all non-banking subsidiaries, which included a majority owned, publicly registered small business investment company and wholly owned leasing and capital management subsidiaries;

-- Served as a member of the corporate credit review committee and a member of the board of managers for the bank’s 1 million square foot headquarters office building;
+- Served as a member of the corporate credit review committee and a member of the board of managers for the bank’s 1 million-square-foot headquarters office building;

 - Appointed by the board, during a hiatus between chief executive officers, as a member of a three-person managing committee responsible for the exercise of the authority of the chief executive and the day to day operation of all facets of the organization’s businesses;

-- Responsible for the maintenance of the organization’s regulatory relationships with the Federal Reserve, the Federal Deposit Insurance Corporation (the FDIC) and Ohio Banking Department, including the oversight of examinations and resolution of multiple regulatory issues.
+- Responsible for the maintenance of the organization’s regulatory relationships with the Federal Reserve, the Federal Deposit Insurance Corporation (the FDIC) and the Ohio Banking Department, including the oversight of examinations and resolution of multiple regulatory issues.

 In transactions involving billions of dollars and individual and agency credits, Steve represented: